valignatev/ddd-dynamic/README.md

 # Domain Driven Design in dynamic languages
-This is an attempt to collect all info about Domain Driven Design the World knows in dynamic languages (Python, Ruby etc.).
+This is an attempt to collect all info about Domain Driven Design the World knows in dynamic languages (Python, Ruby, PHP etc).
 Not only DDD but all worthy info about separation business logic from application code.

 So let's go!